SUNSET OF FURMANKIND

 Jenni glared back at him, her bottom lip protruding slightly.
 “No, Jon.
 I don't get you at all!”

-The mountain lion snarled at her, stripped the vest with the pockets full of fasteners from his shoulders and then hurled it to the ground.
+The mountain lion snarled at her, stripped the vest with the pockets full of fasteners from his shoulders and then dropped it to the ground.
 Without another word, he turned his back on her and stormed off across the compound.

 Jenni let out a little shriek of frustration and angrily stomped on the vest he'd discarded.
 Sylvia, Ellie and Carl rushed over to her in concern.